The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Warren Buffett is arguably the greatest investor of all time and has compounded his money at such a high rate that he’s now the seventh richest person in the world with a net worth of nearly $100 billion, according to Bloomberg.
+Warren Buffett is arguably the greatest investor of all time and has compounded his money at such a high rate that he’s now the ninth richest person in the world with a net worth of $119 billion, according to Bloomberg.

 Buffett is unique among the world’s wealthy in that he amassed his fortune by investing and reinvesting his capital into a number of different businesses before ultimately taking control of Berkshire Hathaway, which serves as his primary investment vehicle today.

 Thanks to his enormous success, integrity and willingness to speak publicly about his investment philosophy and other matters, Buffett’s fame has grown significantly over the years.
 Berkshire’s annual shareholder meeting was once held in a small cafeteria with just a dozen or so people in attendance, but today it attracts tens of thousands and is broadcast online.